syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

 If the specified record index is less than 0, it will return a value of -1.
-Otherwise it will return the row index of the specified `recordIndex`.
+Otherwise, it will return the row index of the specified `recordIndex.`

 ## ResolveToRowIndex(object recordItem)

-In order to obtain the row index of a specific record in an SfDataGrid control, you can make use the `ResolveToRowIndex` method of the `DataGridIndexResolver` class.
-This method takes record object as a parameter and returns the corresponding row index.
+To obtain the row index of a specific record in a SfDataGrid control, use the `ResolveToRowIndex` method of the `DataGridIndexResolver` class.
+This method takes the record object as a parameter and returns the corresponding row index.

 Here is an example of how you can use this method to get the row index of a specific record: